Remembering those lost to Homelessness

 Every year, we mourn those we have lost and bemoan persistent homelessness that does not seem to be getting better.
 DC memorialWe have lost so many of our neighbors due to violence perpetrated by those who see people experiencing homelessness as less than human, or the structural violence that exacerbates easily preventable disease or shortens life expectancy by 20-30 years.
 I remember my fellow AmeriCorps volunteer and colleague Jesse, whose heart gave out after only a handful of years off the streets.
 I remember Cliff, the talented photographer and vegetarian, conscripted to eating American cheese sandwiches in the shelter, even as his health failed due to cancer.
 These, and so many others, were our friends, our colleagues, our family members, who became victims of a lack of affordable housing.

 The fact remains that a lack of housing is unhealthy, traumatizing and significantly shortens an individual’s life expectancy.
 People who experience homelessness have an average life expectancy of around 50 years of age, almost 20 years lower than housed populations.
-The Center for Disease Control (CDC) states that people experiencing homelessness are at a greater risk of infectious and chronic illness, poor mental health, and substance abuse
+The Center for Disease Control (CDC) states that people experiencing homelessness are at a greater risk of infectious and chronic illness, poor mental health, and substance abuse.

 They are also more susceptible to violence once experiencing homelessness, a fact confirmed by over 20 years of reports on bias-motivated crimes against people experiencing homelessness showing 1,769 reported acts of violence against people experiencing homelessness, 476 of which were lethal.